|If your eyes are leaking blood, click on the image to enlarge.|

 I heaved a great sigh, opened up the manual, and started scratching my head.
 Where to begin?

-Then I got some advice form one of the hams who was so helpful before.
-Simply put, there's two grounds on these beasts.
+Then I got some advice from one of the hams who was so helpful before.
+Simply put, there are two grounds on these beasts.
 One is the chassis ground and the other is the A2 board ground and they usually should not meet.
-If you look carefully on the schematic, you will see these grounds represented by little triangles with either a "1" or a "2" in them.
+If you look carefully on the schematic (see pictures above), you will see these grounds represented by little triangles with either a "1" or a "2" in them.
 Obviously the "1" is the chassis ground -- emanating from the power line center conductor and the third plug on the front.
 (See the picture above where the rightmost ground post has a little triangle with a "1" in it.)

 Only after flexing the cabinet and the bottom panel and seeing the ground loop make and break, did I realize that the bump was making contact with the interior ground.
 So, a quick hit with electrical tape and all was right with the world.